Raviteja-Ainampudi/MarketoAdobe/README.md

 # MarketoAdobe Homework Projects.

-:point_right: Each Question folder has their code to solve those problem statements.
+:key: Each Question folder has their code to solve those problem statements.

-:point_right: Each answer has been provided with execution procedure to explain the approach of using those code files.
+:key: Each answer has been provided with execution procedure to explain the approach of using those code files.

-:point_right: Caching Web API has been developed in a MVC style.
+:key: Caching Web API has been developed in a MVC style.

 # Question 1:
   :sunglasses: Reads files from Sys args and Copies useful data to output file. :sunglasses: